elementary/website/docs/human-interface-guidelines.md

 Like text button labels, a tooltip should clearly describe what will happen when the button is pressed.

+##### Keyboard Shortcuts {#tool-buttons-tooltips-keyboard-shortcuts}

+If a button has a related keyboard shortcut that will perform the same action, its tooltip should include the shortcut.
+See `Granite.Utils.markup_accel_tooltip ()` for specifics.

 ### Text Buttons {#text-buttons}

 ![Cancel button](/images/docs/human-interface-guidelines/buttons/cancel.png)